Brown background with a gold arrow and crown icon at the top. Text in white and gold reading: J WHITE II CONSULTING, UNLOCK PURPOSE, DRIVE GROWTH.

 Moreover, the most successful AI adopters aren't trying to do everything at once.
 They're going "narrow and deep"—selecting one or two high-impact processes and redesigning them from the ground up with AI capabilities, rather than simply automating existing inefficient workflows.

-"2026: The Year AI Moves from Hype to ROI"
+2026: The Year AI Moves from Hype to ROI

 For years, towns welcomed data centers as "quiet neighbors"—massive tax-paying boxes that required no schools and few services.
 But the AI gold rush has changed the math.
 Communities are now trading away their most precious resources—water, power, and land—for a handful of permanent jobs and a surge in construction dust.
 The "FOMO" (fear of missing out) dynamic has allowed Big Tech to dictate terms in secret, but the tide is turning.
 As hyperscalers scramble for "mega-sites," the leverage has shifted back to the local level.
 It’s time to stop treating data centers like warehouses and start treating them like the anchors of a new industrial revolution.